 the next thing we need to fix is the discoloration under the eyes.

-What you can to fix that is create another layer on top, and then I’m going to change the blending mode to
+What you can do to fix that is to create another layer on top, and then I’m going to change the blending mode to

 Now, with the color blending mode, take the brush tool, and then you’re going to sample a color from the skin that you think is the natural color, using